 Da Vinci – Da Vinci Orange

-Made from PO73 plus PY74 (Brilliant Hansa Yellow) and PY83 (Diarylide Yellow), this is a bright, vibrant yellow-orange.
+This is a bright, vibrant yellow-orange made from PO73 plus PY74 (Brilliant Hansa Yellow) and PY83 (Diarylide Yellow).
 In the same general family as Yellow Orange (PY110), New Gamboge, or Hansa Yellow Deep (PY65), but a bit more orange with a deeper masstone.

-Holbein’s Shell Pink is an opaque pastel peach/pink made from PO73 + white.
+Holbein’s Shell Pink is an opaque pastel peach/pink made from PO73 + Titanium White.

 I have very high regard for this pigment; it is everything modern pigment chemistry should be.
 Provided you use the transparent single pigment brands, this makes a very versatile and reliable paint, worth trying for florals and other brilliant painting styles, and splendid as a warm, almost pinkish tint or blush color for caucasian flesh tones.
 It is an ideal red orange pigment for the six paint secondary palette.Bruce MacEvoy, handprint.com

 I nabbed this color on the strength of enjoying it in the Winsor Newton Dot Cards.
 It’s super-vibrant and has wonderful handling.

 It’s a fun color in “cliché” sunsets.